OMorton/myrepo/README.md

+# Testing repo
-# myrepoA line I wrote on my local computer
+Check 1 a line written from the local computer

-# Line i wrote from rstudio
+Check 2 a  line written from rstudio

-# Line from github
+Check 3 a line written from github